 - VTB Capital plc v Nutritek International Corp UKSC 5, representing the Second Defendant in one of the leading cases to address piercing the corporate veil and forum non conveniens in the context of VTB's $185 million claim in deceit and conspiracy (led by Michael Lazarus in the High Court, Court of Appeal and Supreme Court).

-Examples of other notable instructions and experience include:
+Examples of other notable instructions and recent experience include:

 - LBIE v DZ & BNYM, acting for the Bank of New York Mellon in Lehmans related litigation concerning repo transactions (as part of a counsel team led by Sonia Tolaney QC);